St Magnus Cathedral

-St Magnus Cathedral dominates the skyline of Kirkwall, the main town of Orkney, a group of islands off the north coast of mainland Scotland.
-It is the oldest cathedral in Scotland, and the most northerly cathedral in the United Kingdom, a fine example of Romanesque architecture built for the bishops of Orkney when the islands were ruled by the Norse Earls of Orkney.
-It is owned not by the church, but by the burgh of Kirkwall as a result of an act of King James III of Scotland following Orkney's annexation by the Scottish Crown in 1468.
-It has its own dungeon.
+St Magnus Cathedral is a Church of Scotland parish church in Kirkwall, the main town of Orkney, a group of islands off the north coast of mainland Scotland.
+Originally a Roman Catholic cathedral, it is the oldest cathedral in Scotland and the most northerly cathedral in the United Kingdom.
+A large edifice that dominates the skyline of Kirkwall, it is a fine example of Romanesque architecture with later Gothic additions, built when the islands were ruled by the Norse Earls of Orkney as a semi-autonomous part of the Kingdom of Norway.
+The building is today owned by Orkney Islands Council as successor of the burgh of Kirkwall as a result of an act of King James III of Scotland following Orkney's annexation by the Scottish Crown in 1468.

-Construction began in 1137, and it was added to over the next 300 years.
-The first bishop was William the Old, and the diocese was under the authority of the Archbishop of Nidaros in Norway.
-It was for Bishop William that the nearby Bishop's Palace was built.
+Construction began in 1137 and it was added to over the next 300 years.
+The first bishop of Orkney was William the Old and it was for Bishop William that the nearby Bishop's Palace was built.
+Before the Scottish Reformation, the cathedral was presided over by the Bishop of Orkney.
+Today, it is a parish church of the Church of Scotland (with a presbyterian system of Church governance).
+As of 2024, the congregation of St Magnus Cathedral is part of Orkney Islands Church of Scotland – a single Church of Scotland ecclesiastical parish.
+The cathedral is listed at Category A, the highest grade of listed building in Scotland.

-Before the Reformation, the cathedral was presided over by the Bishop of Orkney, whose seat was in Kirkwall.
-Today, it is a parish church of the Presbyterian Church of Scotland, and therefore technically no longer a cathedral.
+The cathedral has its own dungeon.
+People accused of witchcraft in Orkney from 1594–1708 were usually incarcerated in the cathedral, with their trials also held here.

 Foundation

-The Orkneyinga Saga tells how bloodthirsty intrigue and saintly piety led to the cathedral's foundation.
+The Orkneyinga saga tells how bloodthirsty intrigue and saintly piety led to the cathedral's foundation.
 Other accounts tell a similar, though slightly less saintly, tale.